 Here is a review of our recent Christchurch gig:- mags4dorset

-"AFTER MIDNIGHT are one of North East's longest running bands - they were founded in 1985 - and in guitar-vocalist Mike Hall, they have a front man who not only won a lookalike competition, but sings and plays to the Clapton standard too."
+"AFTER MIDNIGHT were founded in 1985 - and in guitar-vocalist Mike Hall, they have a front man who not only looks like Eric, but sings and plays to the Clapton standard too."

 - Tony Jones, Newcastle Journal